bdebinska/co2-measurement/README.md

 ## Client side
 * Made with React.js and Recharts.
-* Feches data from the server every 10 seconds and updates current CO2 level and average CO2.
+* Feches data from the server every 10 seconds and updates current CO2 level and average CO2 level.
-* Generates a graph every 10 seconds with the past 20 CO2 levels.
+* Generates a graph every 10 seconds with the past 20 CO2 level measurements.

 ## Live preview